-Printers are great when they work, but they can be frustrating when they don’t.
-Whether you are printing at home or in the office, common printer problems can slow you down.
-In this guide, we will discuss the most common printer issues and how you can fix them easily.
+Printers are fantastic when they work properly, but can be a source of frustration when they don’t.
+Whether you’re printing at home or in the office, here are some common printer problems and how to resolve them.

 1. Printer Not Printing